oracle/odpi/doc/src/structs/dpiDataTypeInfo.rst

     reference is owned by the object attribute, object type or statement and a call to :func:`dpiObjectType_addRef()` must be made if the reference is going to be used beyond the lifetime of the owning object.

+.. member:: int dpiDataTypeInfo.isJson

+    Specifies if the data contains JSON.
+This is set to true when columns are fetched that are of type ``DPI_ORACLE_TYPE_JSON`` or if the column fetched has the check constraint "IS JSON" enabled.